-The GHSP Public Information Specialist will also work with the state's contracted marketing firm to air enforcement messages during the national Drive Sober or Get Pulled Over campaign.
+The GHSP Public Information Specialist will also work with the State's contracted marketing firm to air enforcement messages during the national Drive Sober or Get Pulled Over campaign.
 This media effort will target the young adult and underage driver and will occur before, during, and after the Drive Sober or Get Pulled Over campaign.
+In addition, earned media will be attained by distributing press releases and speaking with news outlets regarding high visibility enforcement efforts.